gak/pygooglechart/README.markdown

 Project Abandoned
 -----------------

 Many apologies.
-I've stopped maintaining this project due to personal time constraints. `Blog post <https://geraldkaszuba.com/retiring-projects/>`_ with more information.
+I've stopped maintaining this project due to personal time constraints.

 I'm happy to forward users to any new forks, or to discuss PyPI ownership.